Lugano, Switzerland

 The course aims to bring students and researchers in the social sciences up to speed with the technology of Large Language Models (LLMs).
 LLMs are a powerful machine learning technique able to represent and generate text, as well as data in other modalities.
 LLMs can also be used for automating several research tasks with little tuning.
 The course provides a theoretical foundation on LLMs as well as several applications relevant to the social sciences, which will be implemented in practical sessions.

-The practical sessions will showcase example tasks from recent literature in the social sciences using LLMs in a variety of novel ways.
-These include the large-scale detection of online media polarization, the thematic clustering and labeling of textual sources, how to simulate survey participants, and how to use LLMs as personal research assistants for searching and distilling information, and for data analysis.
+The practical sessions will showcase examples from recent literature in the social sciences using LLMs in a variety of novel ways.
+These include the large-scale detection of online media polarization, the thematic clustering and labeling of textual sources, how to simulate survey participants, and how to use LLMs as personal research assistants for searching and summarizing information, or for data analysis.

-The course combines lectures (morning sessions) with laboratories consisting of live coding and workgroups (afternoon sessions).
+The course combines lectures (morning sessions) with laboratories consisting of live coding and practicals (afternoon sessions).
+The students will also be provided with a small amount of credits to use a commercial LLM during the course.

 Detailed lecture plan (daily schedule)